SaoYan/LearnToPayAttention/README.md

 ![](https://github.com/SaoYan/LearnToPayAttention/blob/master/learn_to_pay_attn.png)

-My implementation is based on "(VGG-att3)-concat-pc" in the paper.
+My implementation is based on "(VGG-att3)-concat-pc" in the paper, and I trained the model on CIFAR-100 DATASET.
 I implemented two version of the model, the only difference is whether to insert the attention module before or after the corresponding max-pooling layer.

 ## Dependences

 * PyTorch (>=0.4.1)
 * OpenCV
 * [tensorboardX](https://github.com/lanpa/tensorboardX)